bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ## Using a Different Relative Root

-By default Greenlight is deployed to the `/b` subdirectory.
-If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a subdirectory to avoid conflicts.
+By default Greenlight is deployed to the `/b` sub directory.
+If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a sub directory to avoid conflicts.

 If you with to use a relative root other than `/b`, you can do the following: